Songs and Music from "She's the One": Angel Dream

 In early 2021 it was announced that a Record Store Day release of this album would completely rework it, resulting in it being renamed to Angel Dream.
 This version of the album takes off the tracks that were from the Wildflowers sessions (the ones added to the Wildflowers and All the Rest deluxe album) and replaces them with previously unreleased bonus tracks.
 These tracks include "105 Degrees" and "One of Life's Little Mysteries", both written by Petty, as well as a cover of J. J. Cale's "Thirteen Days" and the instrumental "French Disconnection".

 Track listing

 Angel Dream

 Angel Dream was released in 2021 to mark the twenty-fifth anniversary of the original album and included the addition of four outtakes ("One of Life's Little Mysteries", J.J.
-Cale's "Thirteen Days", "105 Degrees", and the instrumental "French Disconnection"), while eliminating "Angel Dream (No.4)", "Hope On Board", "Airport", "Walls (Circus)" and a number of tracks that originated at the Wildflowers sessions.
+Cale's "Thirteen Days", "105 Degrees", and the instrumental "French Disconnection"), while eliminating "Angel Dream (No. 4)", "Hope on Board", "Airport", "Walls (Circus)" and a number of tracks that originated at the Wildflowers sessions, "Hope You Never", "California", and "Hung Up and Overdue".
+These tracks were instead featured on the third disc of Wildflowers and All the Rest.